chr-fritz/knx-exporter/README.md

 - `Endpoint` This defines the ip address or hostname including the port to where the KNX Prometheus Exporter should open the connection.
 In case of you are using `Router` in `Type` the default might be `224.0.23.12:3671`.
-- `PhysicalAddress` This defines the physical address how the KNX Prometheus Exporter will identify itself within your KNX address.
+- `PhysicalAddress` This defines the physical address of how the KNX Prometheus Exporter will identify itself within your KNX address.
 - `RouterConfig` This defines additional
 - `TunnelConfig` contains some specific configurations if Type is Tunnel